bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 ### Toast roles

-Toasts are rendered with a default `role` attribute of `'alert'` and `aria-live` attribute of `'assertive'`. for toasts that are meant for a casual notification, set the `is-status` prop to `true`, which will change the `role` and `aria-live` attributes to `'status'` and `'polite'` respectively.
+Toasts are rendered with a default `role` attribute of `'alert'` and `aria-live` attribute of `'assertive'`.
+For toasts that are meant for a casual notification, set the `is-status` prop to `true`, which will change the `role` and `aria-live` attributes to `'status'` and `'polite'` respectively.